AWARD CATEGORY

 Community partnership

-This award will recognise a school initiative that involves students as community partners, working in collaboration with an external group to develop impact in the community.
+This award recognised a school initiative that involves students as community partners, working in collaboration with an external group to develop impact in the community.

 Digital technology in learning

-This award will recognise a school initiative that involves digital technology to support student learning in a way that includes the development of digital responsibility as part of the initiative.
+This award recognised a school initiative that involves digital technology to support student learning in a way that includes the development of digital responsibility as part of the initiative.

 Diversity, equity, inclusion and justice

-This award will recognise an initiative being implemented as part of a school’s strategic journey towards developing DEIJ (diversity, equity, inclusion and justice).
+This award recognised an initiative being implemented as part of a school’s strategic journey towards developing DEIJ (diversity, equity, inclusion and justice).

 Ethical values education

-This award will recognise how a school initiative is supporting students in their development of ethical values which encourage them to think and act as global citizens.
+This award recognised how a school initiative is supporting students in their development of ethical values which encourage them to think and act as global citizens.

 Future pathways

-This award will recognise how a school initiative is preparing students with the skills and/or values to support their future pathways.
+This award recognised how a school initiative is preparing students with the skills and/or values to support their future pathways.

 Innovation and creativity in learning

-This award will recognise a school initiative that supports students in future thinking and creative innovation.
+This award recognised a school initiative that supports students in future thinking and creative innovation.

 Safeguarding

-This award will recognise a school initiative that supports safeguarding within a school community.
-This may include the prevention of radicalisation.
+This award recognised a school initiative that supports safeguarding within a school community.
+This included the prevention of radicalisation.

 Strategic leadership

-This award will recognise an initiative that has been collectively spearheaded by a leadership team, senior leadership team or governing body.
+This award recognised an initiative that had been collectively spearheaded by a leadership team, senior leadership team or governing body.

 Sustainability

-This award will recognise an initiative being implemented as part of a school’s sustainability ethos.
+This award recognised an initiative being implemented as part of a school’s sustainability ethos.

 Wellbeing

-This award will recognise a school initiative that supports the wellbeing of a school’s stakeholders, including the pastoral care of students.
+This award recognised a school initiative that supports the wellbeing of a school’s stakeholders, including the pastoral care of students.

 International school of the year

-This award is selected by the judges from one of the winners of the 10 individual categories.
+This award was selected by the judges from one of the winners of the 10 individual categories.